Girindra Mukerji: Student activism

 Around 1906, according to British surveillance, Mukerji and Tarak Nath Das worked together as "agitators against British rule."
 Subsequently, wrote William C. Hopkinson, "Mookerjee and Dass then got together some five or six other students and formed a society called the Samiti, which is considered the most secret among all the societies with Hindu affiliations."
 The local media would subsequently describe him as a socialist.

 In 1907, Mukerji co-founded the Association of Oriental Students at UC Berkeley, the first Asian American organization at the university, with members from India, Japan, China, and Thailand.
 He served as the organization's president during at least 1907–1908.
 While a student, Mukerji also worked as a United States immigration officer from March 1907 to March 1908, interviewing immigrants from India and learning about their labor conditions.
+He also helped mediate between working class South Asians and the police in the San Francisco Bay Area.

 In November 1907, he published a booklet on American colleges focused on an Indian audience; the release was covered in newspapers like the San Francisco Chronicle.
-British surveillance reported that his pamphlets were "circulated…widely through India, Japan, China, and other parts where there were Hindu students…" A subsequent article, "The Hindu in America," was published in the Overland Monthly in April 1908, and he was interviewed on "The Condition of Hindu Students in America" in The Modern Review in 1909.
+British surveillance reported that his pamphlets were "circulated...widely through India, Japan, China, and other parts where there were Hindu students..."
+A subsequent article, "The Hindu in America," was published in the Overland Monthly in April 1908, and he was interviewed on "The Condition of Hindu Students in America" in The Modern Review in 1909.

 In December 1907, Mukerji gave a scathing lecture on the British empire in India to UC Berkeley's Economics Club, which was covered in the San Francisco Chronicle, in an article titled "Hindu Arraigns Britons for the Ruin of India: Calcutta Graduate Scores England for Overtaxing of His People."

 In January 1908, after his graduation, he led a student protest against J. Lovell Murray, a Christian evangelist who was in Berkeley to give a talk titled "Awakening the Orient" organized by the local Y.M.C.A.
 Just before Murray was about to enter Stiles Hall to give his lecture, 16 Indian students at UC Berkeley, including Mukerji, asked Murray to remove from his talk any references to the immorality of Hindu priests, and its use in the justification of the occupation of India by the British.
 Murray refused.
 Once Murray was finished speaking, Mukerji was invited to respond to the speaker.
 He spoke against the British occupation, followed by six other students from the group, until the organizers decided to shut down the event.